-Anywhere you have hair follicles and sebaceous glands is a place where you can develop acne.
+Anywhere you have hair follicles and sebaceous glands is a place where you can develop body acne.
 The problem is that pores clog with oil, bacteria, and dead skin.
-So that means most of the best body washes for acne-prone skin contain exfoliating ingredients.
+So that means most of the best body washes for acne-prone skin contain ingredients that exfoliate your skin.

-Meanwhile, some acne body washes contain other pimple fighters like benzoyl peroxide that kills bacteria.
-But this ingredient has the potential to irritate skin.
+Meanwhile, some acne body washes contain other pimple fighters like benzoyl peroxide that kills skin bacteria.
+But at the same time, this ingredient has the potential to irritate the skin.
 Oddly, if your skin has no moisture, you might end up with more breakouts.
 Therefore, remember to moisturize, too.